1983–84 in English football: Diary of the season

 19 May 1984: Everton win their first major trophy in 14 years by defeating Watford 2–0 in the FA Cup final with goals from Graeme Sharp and Andy Gray.
 This gives them entry to next season's European Cup Winners' Cup.

 21 May 1984: PFA Young Player of the Year Paul Walsh joins Liverpool from Luton Town for £700,000 as manager Joe Fagan lines him up as a potential long-term successor to the 33-year-old Kenny Dalglish.

 23 May 1984: Tottenham Hotspur draw 1–1 with Anderlecht in the UEFA Cup final second leg at White Hart Lane, and win 4–3 on penalties to lift the trophy.

 25 May 1984: Everton pay Sunderland £425,000 for 22-year-old midfielder Paul Bracewell.

 30 May 1984: Liverpool lift the European Cup, beating A.S.
 Roma 4–2 on penalties after a 1–1 draw in Rome.
 They become the first English team to win three major competitions in the same season.

 31 May 1984: Keith Burkinshaw is succeeded as Tottenham manager by his assistant Peter Shreeves.

 10 June 1984: John Barnes scores a spectacular goal for England in their 2–0 away win over Brazil in a friendly.
 After Luther Blissett and Mark Chamberlain 18 months previously, he becomes only the third black player to score for the full England team.

 12 June 1984: Liverpool midfielder Graeme Souness departs for Italian club Sampdoria in a £650,000 deal.

 22 June 1984: Coventry City sign 26-year-old goalkeeper Steve Ogrizovic from Shrewsbury Town for £72,000.

 28 June 1984: AC Milan sign Portsmouth striker Mark Hateley for £915,000.

 National team

 The England national football team had failed to qualify for Euro 84 but the FA kept faith in manager Bobby Robson.
 England also performed badly at the 1984 British Home Championship, coming joint second with Wales behind Northern Ireland but only scoring two goals in the process.
-However, a tour to South America during June instigated to replace the European Championship for the England team was more successful, with a notable victory over Brazil in the Maracana Stadium.
+However, a tour to South America during June instigated to replace the European Championship for the England team was more successful, with a notable victory over Brazil in the Maracanã Stadium.

 American tour

 European football

-Liverpool also won the European Cup, to complete a unique treble of trophies.
-Keith Burkinshaw resigned after seven years as Tottenham Hotspur manager, and went out on a high after his side won the UEFA Cup.
+Liverpool won the European Cup beating Roma on penalties, to complete a unique treble of trophies.
+Keith Burkinshaw resigned after seven years as Tottenham manager, and went out on a high after his side won the UEFA Cup where they beat Anderlecht also on penalties.